krieven/W3View/readme.md

 ### Additional attributes
-As you can see - example uses small set of additional attributes in the component definition, lets explain that.
+As you can see - example uses small set of additional attributes in the component definition, let me explain them.

 #### In the root of component definition
 * **as** - name of component, by this name it can be instantiated.